aryarm/varCA/README.md

 # breakCA
 A pipeline for running an ensemble of variant callers to predict variants in ATAC-seq reads.

+The entire pipeline is made up of two smaller pipelines.
+The `prepare` pipeline calls each variant caller and prepares the resulting data for use by the `classify` pipeline, which runs the ensemble classifier to predict the existence of variants at each site.

+To run the pipeline

 This project is based on [@Arkosen](https://github.com/Arkosen)'s [project](https://github.com/Arkosen/BreakCA) of the same name.

 # execution
 The pipeline is written as Snakefiles and so can be executed via [Snakemake](https://snakemake.readthedocs.io/en/stable/).
-See the `run-<pipeline>.bash` scripts for an example.
+See the `run.bash` script for an example.
 Make sure to provide required input and options in the [config files](https://github.com/aryam7/breakCA/blob/master/configs) before executing.

 By default, the pipeline will automatically delete some files it deems unnecessary (ex: unsorted copies of a BAM).
-You can opt to keep these files instead by providing the `--notemp` flag to Snakemake when executing the pipeline.
+You can opt to keep these files instead by providing the `--notemp` flag to Snakemake when executing the pipelines.

 # dependencies
-If you have [conda](https://conda.io/docs/user-guide/install/index.html) installed (highly recommended), use the `--use-conda` flag when calling `snakemake` to let it automatically handle all dependencies of the pipelines.
+We highly recommend you install [Snakemake via conda](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html#installation-via-conda) so that you can use the `--use-conda` flag when calling `snakemake` to let it automatically handle all dependencies of the pipelines.
 Otherwise, you must manually install the dependencies listed in the [env files](https://github.com/aryam7/breakCA/blob/master/envs).

 # files and directories